pumpan/pcpremake/readmefillraidbots.md

 - **Refill Raid Button:**
   - Automatically replaces bots that die and are removed during gameplay.

-- **Fast fill**
+- **Fast Fill:**
+  - Quickly fills the raid with bots using optimized settings.

+- **Boss-Specific Presets:**
-- Possibility to add bots with ctrl+alt+mouse click on bosses wich adds the preset raid setup for the boss.
+  - Add bots using `Ctrl + Alt + Mouse Click` on bosses to instantly load the preset raid setup.

-- **Loot type option**
+- **Loot Type Option:**
-- Automatically change the loot type on raid creation to the selected one.
+  - Automatically changes the loot type on raid creation to the selected one.

 - **Settings Menu:**
   - Options to enable automatic dead bot removal and suppress bot messages for a cleaner interface.
-  -

 <p align="center">
   <img src="/screens/frbsettings.png" alt="Settings Menu">
 </p>